maximilianmozes/word-embeddings-workshop/README.md

-## A Gentle Introduction to Word Embeddings for the Computational Social Sciences

 Word embeddings represent an efficient tool to model the semantics of words in a computational fashion.
 They are hence widely-used in the field of natural language processing and find applications in a variety of language-related tasks.
 This workshop seeks to introduce word embeddings to researchers working across the computational social sciences.

-The workshop will take place on September 2, 2019 at the [[2019 European Symposium Series on Societal Challenges in Computational Social Science](http://symposium.computationalsocialscience.eu/2019/)] in Zurich, Switzerland.
+The workshop will take place on September 2, 2019 at the [2019 European Symposium Series on Societal Challenges in Computational Social Science](http://symposium.computationalsocialscience.eu/2019/)] in Zurich, Switzerland.

 We invite researchers from the whole range of computational social science working with text data to participate in this workshop.
 Requirements for participants are a basic understanding of mathematical statistics and probability theory as well as a basic knowledge of the R programming language.

 Questions in advance?
-Just send an email to Maximilian Mozes ([mozesmaj@gmail.com](mailto:mozesmaj@gmail.com)).
+Ask us at [mozesmaj@gmail.com](mailto:mozesmaj@gmail.com).

 ### Introduction